 "We are lawyers training lawyers at Baylor Law," she said.
 "I must say that I think we are giving our students an advantage for when they start practice because we are big believers in integrating theory and practice."

-When not teaching, fun-loving Nichols is mom to a 14 year old son and can often be found hiking the trails at Cameron Park or in other active pursuits.
+When not teaching or working with clients, fun-loving Nichols is mom to a 14 year old son and can often be found hiking the trails at Cameron Park or in other active pursuits.
 She likes to brag that while working as a roller-skating car hop for Sonic during high school, she set a record for never dropping a tray--a record that still stands.